 For the World Bank and other development partners, the strategic message is clear: talk of an exit strategy is premature.
-Evidence points to capacity and capacity gaps as one of the major contributing factors to the risks for funded projects.
 As well, recommendations relating to changes in the way donors approach capacity development in Africa, and the need for more scientific and rigorous approaches, have not been heeded.
 Capacity building institutions such as the national SIPAs need to build their own institutional capacities.
 Many countries still face critical skill gaps in critical emerging sectors and cross-cutting themes (such as energy, security, and climate change).
 For other multilateral and bilateral donors, the policy implications for the recommendations above are no less compelling.